STOCK Act: Amendment

 The main provision that was repealed would have required about 28,000 senior government officials to post their financial information online, something that had been strongly criticized by federal government employee unions.
 A report by the National Academy of Public Administration, published in March 2013, said that the provision could threaten the safety of government employees abroad, as well as make it difficult to attract and retain public sector employees.

+Lisa Rosenberg of the nonprofit public interest group the Sunlight Foundation criticized the repeal, stating that it "undermines the intent" of the original legislation, and said "Are we going to return to the days when the public can use the Internet to research everything except what their government is doing?".